terkelg/prompts/readme.md

 ### invisible(message, [initial])
 > Prompts user for invisible text input.

-This prompt is similar to what you know from `sudo`.
+This prompt is working like `sudo` where the input is invisible.
-This prompt is a simular to a prompt of type `'text'` with style set to `'invisible'`.
+This prompt is a similar to a prompt of type `'text'` with style set to `'invisible'`.

 #### Example
 <img src="https://github.com/terkelg/prompts/raw/master/media/invisible.gif" alt="invisible prompt" width="499" height="103" />